-When molten lava/magma is cooling slowly below the surface of the earth and forms large crystals in the rocks they known as intrusive igneous rocks.
-For examples-
+When molten lava/magma is cooling slowly below the surface of the earth and forms large crystals in the rocks, they are known as intrusive igneous rocks.
+For example-

-When molten magma is cooling rapidly onto the surface of the earth and forms small crystals in the rocks they known as extrusive igneous rocks.
-For examples-
+When molten magma is cooling rapidly onto the surface of the earth and forms small crystals in the rocks, they are known as extrusive igneous rocks.
+For example-

 What Is Obsidian Rock?

-If you strive to know the obsidian meaning, go ahead in this section.
-Obsidian is a class of igneous rocks, which forms when felsic lava extruded from a volcano onto the surface of the earth.
+Obsidian is a glassy igneous rock that comes in a wide range of colours and textures.
+It forms when felsic lava extruded from a volcano onto the surface of the earth.